How Long to Build a Deck: Expert Tips for a Speedy Completion

 How can I maintain my deck after construction?

-Regular cleaning along with occasional sealing or staining will help keep your deck looking great and increase its lifespan.
+Regular cleaning combined with periodic sealing or staining will preserve your deck’s appearance and extend its lifespan.

 What are the best times of year to build a deck?